 About Me

-I am an incoming assistant professor of psychology at Ohio Wesleyan University (starting Fall 2025).
+I am an assistant professor of psychology at Ohio Wesleyan University and the director of the Perception, Influence, Norms, and Environmental (PINE) Psychology Lab.

 You can email me at bddouglas@owu.edu